PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 image = "https://ucarecdn.com/368f809b-1db4-4036-8563-9cb9cc43b8a8/Pepper-picks.png"
 alt = "Colorful peppers on a red background with the text \"Our Top 10 Pepper Picks\""
 +++
 As you're planning your garden in [Planter](https://planter.garden/gardens), you've likely included some pepper plants in the mix.
-While many gardeners opt to grow the classic bells, there are many pepper options available that might be more productive and even easier to grow!
-On top of that, experimenting with different pepper varieties - spicy or mild - opens up way more culinary possibilities.
-So as you're thinking about which peppers to grow this year, we hope you'll take inspiration from our Top 10 Pepper Picks list to add some new pepper varieties to your garden!
+While many gardeners opt to grow the classic bells, there's a plethora of pepper options available that might be more productive and even easier to grow!
+On top of that, experimenting with different pepper varieties - spicy or mild - opens up more culinary possibilities.
+So as you're thinking about which peppers to grow this year, we hope you'll take inspiration from our Top 10 Pepper Picks to add some new pepper varieties to your garden!

 ## Jalapeño